14 Signs Of Self-Sabotaging Your Relationship & How To Stop

 3. Walking Away Is Easy For You: People expect everything to go perfectly all the time.
 So, when you feel disappointed, it’s best to communicate with your partner rather than cut ties arbitrarily.

-4. You Feel Uncomfortable When Things Go Too Well: When a person has had prior toxic relationships, this is frequently the case.
+4. You Feel Uncomfortable When Things Go Too Well: When a person has had prior toxic relationships, they don’t quite know how to handle a secure and healthy one.
 As a result, you may believe that you don’t deserve it or something is wrong when things are going well.

 5. You Make Excuses Not To Be Intimate: Intimacy is important in a healthy relationship.
 When you start avoiding conversations that matter and make excuses not to have sex, you might be sabotaging your relationship with your fear of intimacy.